ayana-morgenstern/DH5000/Text Analysis Notes.md

 Close reading and distant reading in data-mining projects are facilitated most by “technologies of collaboration”.

 Must be aware of research bias: but everything humans do is naturally biased so I don't see the big fuss with this.

+## Reading: *Using Metadata to find Paul Revere*:

+Using data to find people belonging to terrorist groups.

+*Key way of following data*:
+Instead of seeing how (and which) people are linked by their shared membership in organizations, we see which organizations are linked through the people that belong to them both.
+People are linked through the groups they belong to.
+Groups are linked through the people they share.
+This is the “duality of persons and groups” in the title of Mr Breiger’s article.

+Different ways of calculating "centrality":
+“If I have to get from person a to person z, how likely is it that the quickest way is through person x?”

+From a table of membership in different groups we have gotten a picture of a kind of social network between individuals, a sense of the degree of connection between organizations, and some strong hints of who the key players are in this world.
+And all this—all of it!—from the merest sliver of metadata about a single modality of relationship between people.

+# General Thoughts:

+Data can be dangerous: we make assumptions, can be lead down the wrong paths, and yet can also find out an incredible amount concerning *relationships* between parcels of data/people.

+Data can be useful to visualize connections between groups/people and on various scales.